 For complaints related to instances of harassment or discrimination, the complainant may exercise any of the following options.
 It is recommended that resolution be sought at the lowest possible level.

-INFORMAL

-Meet with the offending party and discuss the problem and resolve the complaint.
+Informal

-Meet with his/her President, Board of Directors, Liaison Officer, Battalion Chief, Division Chief, or Deputy Chief as appropriate to discuss the problem and resolve the complaint.
+Meet with his/her VFC Captain, VLO, Career Captain, Battalion Chief or Division Chief as appropriate to discuss the problem and resolve the complaint at the lowest possible level, see attachment 10.29, Grievance, Harassment and Discrimination Complaint Form.

-Contact the Deputy Chief, Administration to arrange for a conference with a Department EEO counselor.
+Contact the Administrative Division Chief to arrange for a conference with a department EEO counselor.

-FORMAL
+Formal

 File a formal complaint with the Fire Chief.

 File a formal complaint with the Department of Fair Employment and Housing.

 File a formal complaint with the Equal Employment Opportunity Commission.

-Note: if the complainant chooses to follow one or more of the informal options he/she does not loose this right to file a formal complaint.
+Note: if the complainant chooses to follow one or more of the informal options he/she does not lose this right to file a formal complaint.